angietechcafe/Tiny-Projects/README.md

 # Tiny-Projects
-These are a few tiny projects that I have made to help me understand computer science concepts.
+These are a few tiny projects that I have made to help me understand IT concepts.
 - Tuple Sample
 - Granny Smith Apples User Input
 - Kittens Google Link Beautiful Soup Project